The Power of a Seed: SALT's Commentary for Fourth Week after Pentecost

 3) First, Jesus says, the reign of God grows on its own, like the miracle of a seed growing in the earth.
 We scatter seed — that’s our role.
 The seeds grow, however, whether within us or outside us, by God’s grace alone.
 For any of us who are overburdened with worry about the future, or who stress over the adequacy (or inadequacy) of our own efforts, this comes as consoling, reassuring good news.

-4) And second, Jesus says, the realm of God grows from a tiny, even infinitesimal start to a wild, widespread, thriving, beautiful finish.
+4) And second, Jesus says, the realm of God grows from a tiny, even infinitesimal start to a wild, widespread, thriving, beautiful future.
 Remember the ancient prophet, Ezekiel?
 That “tiny sprig” that grows into a “noble cedar”?
-The reign of God is like that, a little thing made noble and grand, where birds come to nest in it shade — but you know what, it’s also like mustard, that humble plant, that speck of a seed that can swallow a field, or take over a garden.
+The reign of God is like that, a little thing made noble and grand, where birds come to nest in its shade — but you know what, it’s also like mustard, that humble plant, that speck of a seed that can swallow a field, or take over a garden.
 Think of it: a tiny dot to begin with, and then all that green and yellow, those underground shoots popping up here, there, and everywhere — imagine an astounding profusion, even a shrub with large branches (imagine that!), so the birds may come and nest — yes, not to nest in a “noble cedar,” but rather right here, in this lowly, wily, undaunted weed!
 Yes!
 The kingdom of God is like that…